OpenSourcePKG/rbac-simple/README.md

 ### Usage

-Firstly you should define all roles and rights in two separate enums.
+If the roles and rights are static, you should define all roles and rights in two separate enums.
-(Internally the roles and rights are strings.
-So you don't actually have to define them via enums.
-But it makes the whole thing a lot easier to use.)
+Internally the roles and rights are strings.
+So you could also feed rbac-simple with data from a database.

 ````
 import {Rbac} from '../src/rbac.js';